ropensci/awardFindR/README.md

 ## How the bot works

 The `awardsBot()` routine is meant to be the simplest way to reproduce the data collection.
-This routine uses they keywords listed in a .csv file (one term per line) and scrapes all supported databases.
-These queries are date-limited to the previous two years. **NOTE:** even though this only covers two years, this can be very heavy on API queries!
-Ideally, this shouldn't be run during business hours, or even during weekdays.
+This routine either uses custom keywords or uses the keywords listed in a .csv file (one term per line) and scrapes all supported databases by default from Jan 1 2019 to today.

 `awardsBot()` has parameters to change sources, keywords and dates as search criteria.
 See included help and vignettes.